hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

    :Menu:      :menuselection:`Strip --> Linked Duplicate`
    :Shortcut:  :kbd:`Shift-D`

-The contents of one Action strip can be instanced multiple times.
-To instance another strip, select a strip, go to :menuselection:`Strip --> Linked Duplicate`.
-It will uses the same action as the selected strips.

-Now, when any strip is tweaked, the others will change too.
-If a strip other than the original is tweaked, the original will turn to red.
+Creates copies of the selected strips, reusing any actions they reference.
+Editing the keyframes in a copied strip therefore also affects the original (and vice versa).
+Blender warns you about this by hilighting the other strip in red.

 .. figure:: /images/editors_nla_editing_linked-strip-edit.png